Iraq faces pockets of Islamic State resistance in Mosul's Old City

 The footage shows the men shooting at the body of another man already lying at the bottom of the perch.
 Reuters could not independently verify the footage.

-Iraq's joint operations command, said that the allegations were being looked at closely and if any violations were found, those responsible would be held accountable.
+Iraq's joint operations command said the allegations were being looked at closely and if any violations were found, those responsible would be held accountable.
 It also said that the videos could have been fabricated.

 Three other videos posted this week by the same account appear to show members of various Iraqi security forces beating men wearing ordinary clothes.
 Reuters could not independently verify the footage.